It’s Back, Baby!

 We will also be having some themed, catered meals that you might not want to miss.

-It is the second week of November, but it is still the beach.
-Historical data would tell us that our days will have highs of about 66 and lows overnight of 54 with almost no rain throughout the week.
+It will be the first week of November, but it is still the beach.
+Historical data would tell us that our days will have highs of about 67 and lows overnight of 54 with almost no rain throughout the week.
 We'll keep updating the site with whatever information we can come up with to make sure you can dress accordingly

 Sunrise each morning we're there will be at about 6:30am and sunset will be in the few minutes before 5:00pm.
 Tides are all over the place so check out the chart.